 \section{Abstract}

 Binary systems are ubiquitous and their formation requires two-body interaction and dissipation.
 In gaseous media, interactions between two initially unbound objects could result in gas-assisted binary formation, induced by a loss of kinetic energy to the ambient gas medium.
-Here we use analytic tools to derive the criteria for gas-assisted binary capture through gas dynamical friction dissipation.
-We validate them with few-body simulations and explore this process in different gas-rich environments, including gas-embedded stars in star forming regions (SFR), gas-enriched globular clusters, AGN disks and gaseous protoplanetary disks.
-We find that gas-assisted binary capture could be highly efficient in SFRs, potentially providing the main channel for the formation of stellar binaries.
+Here we derive analytically the criteria for gas-assisted binary capture through gas dynamical friction dissipation.
+We validate them with few-body simulations and explore this process in different gas-rich environments: gas-embedded star-forming regions (SFR), gas-enriched globular clusters, AGN disks and protoplanetary-disks.
+We find that gas-assisted binary capture is highly efficient in SFRs, potentially providing a main channel for the formation of binaries.
 It could also operate under certain conditions in gas-enriched globular clusters.
-AGN disks could also provide a fertile ground for gas-assisted binary capture and in particular the formation of black-hole and other compact object binaries and the production of gravitational-wave (GW) and other high-energy transients, under the assumption of very thin AGN disks.
-Large scale gaseous disks might be too thick to enable gas-assisted binary capture and previous estimates of the production of GW-sources could be significantly overestimated, and in any case, sensitive to the specific condition and structure of the disks.
-In protoplanetary disks, however, while gas-assisted binary capture can produce binary KBOs, dynamical friction by small planetsimals is likely to be more efficient.
+Thin AGN disks could also provide a fertile ground for gas-assisted binary capture and in particular the formation of black-hole/other compact object binaries, the production of gravitational-wave (GW) and other high-energy transients.
+Large-scale gaseous disks might be too thick to enable gas-assisted binary capture and previous estimates of the production of GW-sources could be overestimated, and sensitive to specific conditions and the structure of the disks.
+In protoplanetary-disks, while gas-assisted binary capture can produce binary KBOs, dynamical friction by small planetsimals is likely to be more efficient.
 Overall, we show that gas-assisted binary formation is robust and can contribute significantly to the binary formation rate in many environments.
 In fact, the gas-assisted binary capture rates are sufficiently high such that they will lead to multicaptures, and the formation of higher multiplicity systems.